tushar80rt/MedAi/README.md

 But you're stuck scanning through paragraphs.

-What if you could just ask your question… and get the answer in seconds?
+"Imagine asking a question and receiving the answer in just seconds—delivered seamlessly in both text and audio formats.
+Instant, accurate, and fully interactive!"

 🔥 Meet Med-AI
 Med-AI is a blazing-fast PDF Q&A assistant for medical documents.